We’re thinking about stress all wrong. “Pain is our absolute best teacher, because it forces us to change something.”

 I’m reading a book right now that is absolutely blowing my mind.
-I really like it when books do that.
 It’s called When the Body Says No, by Dr. Gabor Maté.
 It’s about how stress can make you sick.

 Well, I do yoga, so I knew that already.
 My body and my mind are not separate, and what happens in my mind will inevitably affect my body.
 No problem: I’ll just never have any stress again in my life, ever.